 I am an Assistant Professor in the Department of Mathematics and Statistics at the University of Saskatchewan.
 Previously, I was a post-doc at the University of Michigan, a Research Member in the Commutative Algebra program at MSRI, and a graduate student at Cornell University.
 My Ph.D. advisor was Allen Knutson.

-Math and Stats Society: Join us for a meeting!
+Math Club: Join us for a meeting!
 The schedule is here.

-The first meeting of the Canadian Western Algebraic Geometry Symposium will occur Oct.
-21-22, 2017 at the University of Alberta.
+The next Canadian Western Algebraic Geometry Symposium (CaWAGS) will take place March 7-8, 2020 at the University of Saskatchewan.